UsuaOSilver/Diving-into-epi2981/Diving into EIP2981.md

 With the current situation, there is clearly a problem that needs to be addressed.

-**The problem**

-Despite the popularity of NFT with many of them traded many times across different platforms, there has not been a standard way to easily and consistently transfer the royalty information to ensure artists and creators receive their set royalty across diferrent on-chain and off-chain marketplaces.

-The inefficient way of transfering royalty information has led to the proposal of EIP-2981.
+And the inefficient way of transfering royalty information has led to the proposal of EIP-2981.

 ## 👑 What is EIP-2981?